thegreatshasha/daily_logs/Primary Idea.md

 * Identity Recogniser: The identity recogniser tells the most likely match in the actor databse.
 * Activity Mapper: The activity mapper tells you the activity going on from a dataset of activites.
 Each activity has a threat level.
 For eg combat is a high threat activity.
 * Miscellaneous Event Recogniser: Recognize events like fire which don't have an actor.
 This needs to be improved upon.
+* Notifier: Notify people of the threat along with the assesment level.

 ## Applications
 * Activity threat coupled with Actor history allows you to predict criminal
 * Detect key events like fighting, fire, tresspassing,
 * Government city wide surveillance.
+Smart city.
 * Airport threat assesment by comparison with existing terrorist databases.
 * Bank threat assesment.
+* Monitor elderly people and kids in nursing homes.
+Threat if they fall down etc.
+* Detect traffic accidents on the streets and send emergency alert to hospitals.

 ## ThinkList
 * Write this like a research paper.